5 times you may need a financial advisor

 Even if a financial advisor* isn’t the first resource to come to mind, here are five life events they can help see you through, depending on their expertise and credentials.

 A financial advisor can help you make informed decisions regarding individual or joint bank accounts, investment accounts and merging or dividing assets.

 With your bank account is growing because you got a promotion or you changed jobs (or both), you may find yourself wondering the best way to save and allocate your money.

 A financial advisor can help you answer:

 Inheriting money can be a life changing event with many decisions to make, including how you can carry on the legacy and values of the deceased or make sure the new funds enrich your life instead of burdening it.

-A financial advisor can help you prioritize making decisions, such as:
+A financial advisor can help you prioritize these decisions, such as:

-Before you make an offer, it’s important to assess the risks and long-term financial commitment that comes with owning real estate.
+Before you break ground or make an offer, it’s important to assess the risks and long-term financial commitment that comes with owning real estate.